Fleckism/SecurityPlus/SecurityPlus/6B PKI Management.md

 A CRL has the following attributes:

--   Publish period—the date and time on which the CRL is published.
+-   **Publish period**—the date and time on which the CRL is published.
 Most CAs are set up to publish the CRL automatically.
--   Distribution point(s)—the location(s) to which the CRL is published.
+-   **Distribution point(s)**—the location(s) to which the CRL is published.
--   Validity period—the period during which the CRL is considered authoritative.
+-   **Validity period**—the period during which the CRL is considered authoritative.
 This is usually a bit longer than the publish period (for example, if the publish period was every 24 hours, the validity period might be 25 hours).
--   Signature—the CRL is signed by the CA to verify its authenticity.
+-   **Signature**—the CRL is signed by the CA to verify its authenticity.

 With the CRL system, there is a risk that the certificate might be revoked but still accepted by clients because an up-to-date CRL has not been published.
-A further problem is that the browser (or other application) may not be configured to perform CRL checking, although this now tends to be the case only with legacy browser software.
+A further problem is that the browser (or other application) may not be **configured to perform CRL checking**, although this now tends to be the case only with legacy browser software.
 # ONLINE CERTIFICATE STATUS PROTOCOL RESPONDERS

-Another means of providing up-to-date information is to check the certificate's status on an Online Certificate Status Protocol (OCSP) server, referred to as an _OCSP responder._ Rather than return a whole CRL, this just communicates the status of the requested certificate.
+Another means of providing up-to-date information is to check the certificate's status on an **Online Certificate Status Protocol (OCSP) server, referred to as an _OCSP responder**._ Rather than return a whole CRL, this just communicates the status of the requested certificate.
 Details of the OCSP responder service should be published in the certificate.

 Most OCSP servers can query the certificate database directly and obtain the real-time status of a certificate.
 Other OCSP servers actually depend on the CRLs and are limited by the CRL publishing interval.

 One of the problems with OCSP is that the job of responding to requests is resource intensive and can place high demands on the issuing CA running the OCSP responder.
 There is also a privacy issue, as the OCSP responder could be used to monitor and record client browser requests.
 OCSP stapling resolves these issues by having the SSL/TLS web server periodically obtain a time-stamped OCSP response from the CA. When a client submits an OCSP request, the web server returns the time-stamped response, rather than making the client contact the OCSP responder itself.
 # CERTIFICATE PINNING

 When certificates are used by a transport protocol, such as SSL/TLS, there is a possibility that the chain of trust among the client, the server, and whatever intermediate and root CAs have provided certificates can be compromised.
-If an adversary can substitute a malicious but trusted certificate into the chain (using some sort of proxy or Man-in-the-Middle attack), they could be able to snoop on the supposedly secure connection.
+If an adversary can substitute a malicious but trusted certificate into the chain (using some sort of proxy or [[MITM|Man-in-the-Middle attack]]), they could be able to snoop on the supposedly secure connection.

 Pinning refers to several techniques to ensure that when a client inspects the certificate presented by a server or a code-signed application, it is inspecting the proper certificate.
-This might be achieved by embedding the certificate data in the application code, or by submitting one or more public keys to an HTTP browser via an HTTP header, which is referred to as _HTTP Public Key Pinning (HPKP)._
+This might be achieved by embedding the certificate data in the application code, or by submitting one or more public keys to an HTTP browser via an HTTP header, which is referred to as _HTTP Public Key Pinning (**HPKP**)._

-HPKP has serious vulnerabilities and has been deprecated ([developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning)).
+**HPKP has serious vulnerabilities and has been deprecated** ([developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning)).
 The replacement mechanism is the Certificate Transparency Framework.
 # CERTIFICATE FORMATS

 There are various formats for encoding a certificate as a digital file for exchange between different systems.

 ### Encoding

-Cryptographic data—both certificates and keys—are processed as binary using Distinguished Encoding Rules (DER).
+Cryptographic data—both certificates and keys—are processed as binary using Distinguished Encoding Rules (**DER**).
 Binary format files are not commonly used, however.

-More typically, the binary data is represented as ASCII text characters using Base64 Privacy-enhanced Electronic Mail (PEM) encoding.
+More typically, the binary data is represented as ASCII text characters using Base64 Privacy-enhanced Electronic Mail (**PEM**) encoding.
 ASCII-format data has descriptive headers, such as the "BEGIN CERTIFICATE" string.

 ![A Notepad window shows "-----BEGIN CERTIFICATE-----" and then lines of characters with no spaces, including "...AApgTb2LH7xb/gAAAAAC…"](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/4926-1599771798794.png)